-A broken heart is like an elephant – it seldom forgets.
-The emotional connection between soulmates is a bond of human love that makes letting go extremely challenging.
+A broken heart holds onto everything that once made it whole – it seldom forgets.
+The emotional and intimate connection between soulmates is a precious bond of human love that makes letting go extremely challenging.

-This love can be saved, respected and prized, or it can be trampled on, buried, abandoned and even destroyed.
-Our humanness allows us to bond deeply with another human being and when that bond is between “true” soulmates, divine complements, it is meant to last forever.
+This love, depending on both sides, can be nurtured, respected, and prized, or it can be trampled on, abandoned, and even destroyed.
+Being human allows us to create a bond deeply with another human being and when that bond is between “true” soulmates, divine complements, it is meant to last for eternity.

 This doesn’t happen every day.
-And because divine complements are connected at three levels, the emotional, at the soul and the spirit, letting go when the relationship is over can be extremely difficult.
-So much so that many remain in an impoverished relationship far too long or emotionally attached years after the breakup.
+And because divine complements are connected at three crucial levels, the emotional, at the soul, and the spirit, letting go of a soulmate when the relationship is over can be extremely challenging.
+So much so that many remain in a ruined relationship far too long or emotionally attached years and years after the split.

-Letting go of the emotional bonds requires self-love and patience.
-For most, letting go is much like accepting death.
-One must come to terms with their soulmate’s absence and set them free with love and forgiveness.
-The heart needs to grieve and will mend with some time, support and healing medicine.
-Wearing a pendant of rose quartz can sooth the aching heart and complete forgiveness can set the heart free to love again.
+Undoubtedly, the heart needs to grieve and will gradually mend with some time, support, and healing medicine.
+Wearing a rose quartz pendant can soothe the aching heart and complete and genuine forgiveness can set the heart free to love again.

 The Psychic Bonds of the Soul